udacity/ud891/lesson2-focus/01-basic-form/README.md

 - window seat
 - and you DO NOT want to receive promotional offers 😀

-If you've filled out the form correctly then pressing the Search button should give you a notification that you've passed.
+When you have all the field filled out correctly you can return to the lesson